Misogyny is the New Black: She's Crazy, She's Emotional, and She's Running for Office

 Let me be clear, in case you don't already know.
 I love Hillary Clinton - and while in the relm of Democratic politics I more obviously align with Elizabeth Warren-esk Progressive - I think Secretary Clinton's integrated politics and effectiveness in foreign affairs, not to mention her track record of developmental programming for children and families is just divine.... but, alas I'm off topic, so while I > insert heart-eyed emjoi< Hillary Clinton, I fully recognize that not everyone does, and that's perfect okay, too!

 I'm not actually here to talk about Hillary Clinton.
-I'm here to ask you, my friends and countrymen persons, to ask you to put the actual Hillary Clinton aside.
+I'm here to ask you, my friends and country

 Whether you've read her books and flash your #ImReady swag, or you can't change the channel fast enough when you see her face on TV... it doesn't matter.